Rubber Boots for kids

 On the other hand, it is more expensive than other materials.
 Rubber boots for kids can also be made of thermoplastic, which is also water-repellent, and at the same time, it is a lighter material than natural rubber.
 However, the breathability is not as high.

 Both materials are excellent choices, and each has its advantages and disadvantages, so you have to decide for yourself what is most important.

-If your child says that the rubber boots are warm to wear or maybe complain about sweaty toes and wet socks, then natural rubber will be the best choice.
+If your kid says that the rubber boots are warm to wear or maybe complain about sweaty toes and wet socks, then natural rubber will be the best choice.

 So far, you have probably come across some terms such as rubber boots free of BPA, phthalates and PAH.
 Below you will find a quite detailed explanation for each of those above mentioned terms.